What does garnish mean?

 Have you ever found yourself wondering what the orange-colored soup served at dinner is?
 Have you found yourself wondering whether it is a carrot soup or a pumpkin soup?
 Well, we all have been in the same boat at least once in our lives.
 Garnishing can sometimes help in the identification of dishes.
 In this case, a sprinkling of carrot or pumpkin over the soup will help the diner identify the dish.

-Types of Garnish
+Different Types of Garnishes

 A lot of different ingredients can be used as garnishing.
 Let’s look at the most common types of garnishes used to enhance the look and flavor of a dish.